-- Washing hands frequently and for the appropriate length of time using soap and water, or using hand sanitizing products.
+- Washing your hands frequently and for the appropriate length of time using soap and water, or hand-sanitizing products if soap and water are not available.

-- Click here for additional health habits for preventing the flu from the Centers for Disease Control & Prevention
+- Click here for additional health habits for preventing the flu from the Centers for Disease Control and Prevention

-Here are some things to keep in mind when it comes to the flu and Mass:
+Here are some general practices to keep in mind when it comes to the flu and Mass.

 Should I come to Mass?